Magalame/Dnscrypt-list-ping-sorting/README.md

 `sudo python3 ping_dnscrypt.py`

-**If you think it goes too slowly** you can increase the speed by using threading (although it might make the data less reliable, use it only if you're in a rush):
+**If you think it goes too slowly** you can increase the speed by using threading (although it might make the data less reliable):

 `sudo python3 ping_dnscrypt.py -t`